iModelHub - The Backbone for iModel.js Applications

 See Accessing iModels for further details.

-When an iModel is first created, it is uploaded to iModelHub, assigned a Guid, associated with a connected context (e.g. a CONNECT Project), and its timeline is initialized. iModelHub provides tools to configure access to the iModel by users and applications.
+When an iModel is first created, it is uploaded to iModelHub, assigned a Guid, associated with an iTwin context (e.g. a Project), and its timeline is initialized. iModelHub provides tools to configure access to the iModel by users and applications.
 As new users and agents connect to iModelHub to access the iModel, they are each assigned briefcases with a unique Id.

 See Working with iModels.